 There are quite a few technical challenges in designing and realizing such a GPU based parallel GIS.
-First of all, while many geospatial computing tasks (especially local and focal based operations) are inherently data parallel, there are also quite some tasks (e.g., zonal and global operations) require more sophisticated mappings among conceptual designs and parallel computing models.
-Second, GPGPU technologies are relatively new and existing programming languages and software tools may not be sufficient for cost-effective application developments.
-General purposed software packages and application development platforms that can bridge between geospatial applications and GPU hardware specific computing models are essential but insufficiently supported.
-In this paper, we introduce our research and development efforts in designing and implementing a GPU based general purposed parallel GIS targeting at typical personal computing environments for a wide range of geospatial Simin You Dept. of Computer Science CUNY Graduate Center New York, NY, 10016 syou@gc.cuny.edu applications.
+First of all, while many geospatial computing tasks (especially local and focal based operations) are inherently data parallel, there are also quite some tasks (e.g., zonal and global operations) require more sophisticated mappings among conceptual designs and parallel computing models and hardware architectures.
+Second, GPGPU technologies are relatively new and existing programming languages and software tools may not be sufficient for costeffective application developments.
+General purposed software packages and application development platforms that can bridge between geospatial applications and GPU hardware specific computing models are essential but insufficiently supported at present.
+In this paper, we introduce our research and development efforts in designing and implementing a GPU based general purposed parallel GIS targeting at typical personal computing environments for a wide range of geospatial applications.
 Since the prototype system was developed using Nvidia Compute Unified Device Architecture (CUDA) parallel programming language and its libraries [3], we tentatively call the collection of modules that we have developed as CudaGIS.
 While still under active development and new modules are being added, currently CudaGIS is able to handle major geospatial data types such as raster, point, polyline and polygon and support efficient indexing and query processing on them.
 Given that geospatial data are both computing and I/O intensive and usually requires extensive visualization and interaction, high-performance GIS modules that can run on personal computers can be valuable to many geospatial applications [4].
-Furthermore, by processing larger scale geospatial data on a single computing node faster, the communication overheads in distributing the computing tasks over a set of independent computing nodes in grid or cloud computing environments can be significantly reduced [5] which allows solve even larger scale problems on cluster computers more efficiently.
+Furthermore, by processing larger scale geospatial data on a single computing node faster, the communication overheads in distributing the computing tasks over a set of independent computing nodes in grid or cloud computing environments can be significantly reduced [5] which in turn allows solve even larger scale problems on cluster computers more efficiently.

-While this paper focuses on high-level system design and realizations of key components (we refer to relevant publications and technical reports [6-13] for performance of individual operations), we would like to note that preliminary results have shown that CudaGIS is able to achieve significant speedups over serial CPU implementations.
-For main-memory based implementations that have already made full use of largememory capacities of modern hardware, the speedups are in the range of 10-40X.
+While this paper focuses on high-level system design and realizations of key components (we refer to relevant publications and technical reports [6-16] for performance of individual operations), preliminary results have shown that CudaGIS is able to achieve signficant speedups over serial CPU implementations.
+For main-memory based implementations that have already made full use of large-memory capacities of modern hardware, the speedups are in the range of 10-40X.
 When compared with open source implementations that typically adopt a disk-resident architecture, the speedups can be can be 3-4 orders (1000X-10,000X) where cache-friendly main-memory data structures also have contributed significantly to the overall performance.
-Since CudaGIS is a main-memory based system, in-memory data structures are prerequisites for GPU accelerations.
-To allow CudaGIS to solve larger scale problems that are beyond the memory capacities of CPUs/GPUs (in a way similar to disk-resident systems), we are in the process of investigating a batch-process based approach which is different from buffer management technique in traditional spatial databases and the relevant techniques will be reported separately.
+Since CudaGIS is a main-memory based system, inmemory data structures are prerequisites for GPU accelerations.
+To allow CudaGIS to solve larger scale problems that are beyond the memory capacities of CPUs/GPUs (in a way similar to disk-resident systems), we are in the process of investigating a batch-process based approach which is different from buffer management techniques in traditional spatial databases and the relevant techniques will be reported separately.

-We plan to provide the source code to the geospatial computing community at http://www.cudagis.org when it becomes ready for release.
-We strongly believe a community effort is needed to develop the first general purposed parallel GIS on GPUs.
 The rest of the paper is arranged as follows.
 Section 2 introduces background, motivations and related work.
-Section 3 presents the designs and implementation details of key components.
+Section 3 presents the designs and implementation details of key system components.
 Section 4 discusses several high-level design and implementation issues.
 Finally Section 5 is the summary and the future work plan.